 We need to recognize the moment of the harvest and seize its opportunity.

 Some of us do not seize the season.
-At the time the fruit is ripe and the harvest is ready, we sleep.
-People in need of Christ walk in our presence and we do not recognize that need in them.
-Spiritually minded people are in tune to that need.
-As Jude says, we are so busy “serving only” ourselves that we cannot see the need of sharing Christ with someone else.
+At the time the fruit is ripe, and the harvest is ready, we sleep.
+People in need of Christ walk in our presence, and we do not recognize that need in them.
+Spiritually minded people are in tune with that need.
+As Jude says, we are so busy “serving only” ourselves that we cannot see the need to share Christ with someone else.